SeBassTian23/SeBassTian23/README.md

 ## Hi, I'm Sebastian 👋

-I’m working at Michigan State University on a project to better understand the regulation of photosynthesis in highly dynamic environments by developing tools to access photosynthetic phenotypes outside the lab.
+For the past 11 years, I worked at Michigan State University on a project to better understand the regulation of photosynthesis in highly dynamic environments by developing tools to access photosynthetic phenotypes outside the lab.

-Tinkering around with electronics and software, I like to work and build projects, that are not just hacks, but actually integrate in my everyday life.
+Tinkering around with electronics and software, I like to work and build projects, that are not just hacks but integrate into my everyday life.

 ### Languages and Tools